alxkinyanjui/printf/README.md

-printf project with Aggrey Bollo
+Group project by Alex Gikonyo and Aggrey Bollo